-Opened in April 2017, Gomoti Plains Camp is located in a private, community-run concession (NG32) in the ...... south-east of Botswana's Okavango Delta.
-Overlooking a tributary of the nearby Gomoti River, and surrounded by riverine forest with tall, elegant fan palms, leadwoods and knobthorn trees, this classic safari camp is in a beautiful location and has a good diversity of wildlife.
+Overlooking a tributary of the Gomoti River, the classic Gomoti Plains Camp is in a beautiful location.It was opened in April 2017 in a private, community-run concession (NG32) in the south-east of Botswana's Okavango Delta.
+Surrounded by riverine forest with tall, elegant fan palms, leadwoods and knobthorn trees, it offers a good diversity of wildlife.

-Gomoti Plans Camp is situated in the large NG32 concession of the Delta, which has been subdivided into three zones (1, 2 and 3), each operated exclusively by a separate safari company.
-Gomoti Plains sits in the north–east of zone 3, not far from the main Gomoti River.
+Gomoti Plains lies in the large NG32 concession of the Delta, which has been subdivided into three zones (1, 2 and 3), each operated exclusively by a separate safari company.
+Gomoti Plains sits in the north-east of zone 3, not far from the main Gomoti River.
 The camp is privately run by a new generation of sustainable safari operators, under the same ownership as Machaba Camp and Little Machaba in the Khwai Community concession.

 The area within the vicinity of camp has a mixture of habitats.
 Coming from the airstrip you will pass through an area of mopane woodland, before going into shorter mopane scrub, then open grasslands before getting to the riverine forest and floodplains of the Gomoti River system.
 In the wet season the floodplains around the river and its tributaries swell with water, small pans fill up in the grasslands and the animals move out of the riverine forest and floodplains (where they reside during the dry season) and move into the grasslands.
 Some of the exciting big game found in this area includes wild dog, prides of lion, leopard, rhino, hippo, big herds of buffalo, and even cheetah, as well as plentiful plains game such as zebra and giraffe.